HazemSamir/HazemSamir.github.io/_posts/2016-07-25-spam-emails-to-github-users-python.md

 Then let's use a gmail account for sending the email as explained [here](http://stackabuse.com/how-to-send-emails-with-gmail-using-python/).

 So that is it, check the full code here: [github.com/HazemSamir/github_scrapper](https://github.com/HazemSamir/github_scrapper), simple and easy for a fun hour of coding.
+Feel free to try or modify it and notify me if some thing went wrong.

 #### what to do next:

-- I will try to rewrite the code uisng node.js.
+- Try to rewrite the code uisng node.js.
 - Try to use the code on a network of machines and try to sync them.